ArKaemri/Personal-Finance-Tracker/STATUS.md

 - Option to delet account/finance from GUI
 - Add custom classes for accounts (show in groups instead of full single list)
 - Add scrollbars
-- Add choice to select date with calendar widget (both in input and finance showcase tabs)
+- Add choice to select date with calendar widget
 - Show existing finance reasons for account (autocomplete reason by account type)
 - Add light/dark modes
 - Add RU and LT languages